Strategic Science Investment Fund

 - National eScience Infrastructure

 The SSIF investment plan provides the strategic context and sets out principles, rationale and signals for how funding is invested.

 Budget 2016 brought a number of existing investments into the new SSIF and announced additional funding of $63 million over 4 years.
 An extra $40.5 million was committed in Budget 2017.
 In 2017/18, the SSIF was worth over $260 million per year.

 - the Government’s strategic scientific goals and priorities

 - the rationale and signals for how SSIF funding will be invested

 As new priorities are identified and SSIF funding becomes available through future Budget processes, research organisations will be invited to respond to calls for proposals.
 Funding will be allocated on merit for proposals that meet the strategic goals and priorities in the SSIF investment plan.

 In this section

-Strategic Science Investment Fund programmes brought together ‘CRI core funding’ and ‘IRO capability funding’ to provide a more active partnership between government and research organisations and deliver government science priorities.
+Strategic Science Investment Fund Programmes provides an active partnership between government and research organisations to deliver government science priorities.